Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 In the early 1770s, the Jeanson siblings--Charles, fils, Jean, Marie, and Paul--led by Marie, crossed the Atchafalaya Basin and settled in the Opelousas District, where Marie and her husband were counted in 1771 and all four of the siblings in 1774.
 By May 1777, all of the Jeansons in Louisiana had settled on the Opelousas prairie, including cousin Joseph.
 Two of the brothers married, and one did not.
 Cousin Joseph likely married.
 The two brothers who married set down deep roots in the wide, open prairies of today's St. Landry Parish:

-Charles, fils, eldest son of Charles Jeanson and Marie Aucoin, born at Port-Royal in c1745, followed his family into exile on the Gulf of St. Lawrence shore and then to a prisoner of war camp in Nova Scotia.
+Charles, fils, eldest son of Charles Jeanson and Marie Aucoin, born at Annapolis Royal in c1745, followed his family into exile on the Gulf of St. Lawrence shore and then to a prisoner camp in British Nova Scotia.
 He most likely came to Louisiana in 1765 with three of his younger siblings.
 They settled at Cabanocé/St.-Jacques and Ascension on the river before moving to the Opelousas District in the early 1770s.
 He first appears in Louisiana records at Opelousas in 1774, still a bachelor.
 Spanish officials counted him at Opelousas in May 1777; he was still a bachelor and in his early 30s.
-He married Marie-Rose, called Rose, daughter of fellow Acadian Cosme Brasseaux of Grand-Pré probably at Opelousas in c1777.
+He married Marie-Rose, called Rose, daughter of fellow Acadians Cosme Brasseaux and Élisabeth Thibodeau of Grand-Pré and Maryland, probably at Opelousas in c1777.
 Their daughter married into the Clark family.
-Charles's first succession record was filed at Opelousas in May 1788, years before his death.
+Charles's first succession was filed at Opelousas in May 1788, years before his death.
+He died by May 1796, probably in his late 40s, when his wife was listed in an Opelousas census as a widow.
+She remarried to Walter Mills in the late 1790s and followed him to Avoyelles Parish.

 1